Romern/syncMyMoodle/README.md

-                        [courses] is empty, if empty all semesters will be synced) --basedir BASEDIR     The base directory where all files will be synced to --nolinks             Wether to not inspect links embedded in pages
+                        [courses] is empty, if empty all semesters will be synced) --basedir BASEDIR     The base directory where all files will be synced to --nolinks             Wether to not inspect links embedded in pages --excludefiletypes EXCLUDEFILETYPES
+                        Exclude downloading files from urls with these extensions (comma seperated types, e.g. "mp4,mkv")
+  --dry-run             Do not download any files, instead just perform the synchronization --verbose             Verbose output for debugging.
 ```

 ## FreeDesktop.org Secret Service integration